 A lot of the times, the mortgage payments that you’ll be making will be a lot cheaper than rent payments.
 Interest rates always go up and down all the time which means that your mortgage payments will surely fluctuate as well.
 If you are worried about that fact, then what you should look at are fixed-rate mortgages so that your payments will always remain the same over your mortgage term.
 On the other hand, rents will either remain the same or they will go up.
 It is very unusual for your landlord to reduce your rent.

 Most people feel that owning their own home will create a very stable situation in many regards for them and their family.
 This is because nobody can ask you or force you to move from your house unless you want to yourself or you fail to meet your mortgage payments.

 While you will surely have some protection as a tenant in terms of how much notice your landlord will have to give you, if they want their house back to themselves, sadly, there isn’t much that you can do in such a case.
 This is not very ideal, especially if you have a family and have your children in a local nearby school or if you work nearby.

 Regarding flexibility, renting can be a lot more flexible than owning a home.
 For example, there is absolutely nothing to stop you from giving your landlord a notice to leave if you get another job in another area.
 This is not as easy if you are a homeowner though.
-You will have to decide whether or not if you want to sell your home or sell it out as a Buy to Let in Coventry.
+You will have to decide whether or not if you want to sell your home or sell it out as a buy to let in Middlesbrough.
 The process of selling a home and then purchasing a new one is very complicated, difficult, and expensive and time-consuming.